justinjiajia/bigdata_lab_2025/Interacting with Spark through JupyterHub.md

 # Load the data to the default warehouse directory in HDFS
 hdfs dfs -put books /user/hive/warehouse/ hdfs dfs -ls /user/hive/warehouse/books

+# Add the user `livy` to the group `hdfsadmingroup` in the Linux system
+# without affecting `livy`'s existing group memberships (thanks to `-a`)
+sudo usermod -aG hdfsadmingroup livy
 ```

+- When using Jupyter (a non-Spark client), interactions with the Spark cluster are mediated through Livy, which acts as a REST server.
+Livy submits Spark jobs on behalf of the user.

+- Livy runs under its own Linux user (typically livy).
+For it to write to HDFS, it needs appropriate permissions in HDFS (not just Linux).

 ### Spark Programming